jeffpar/pcjs.v1/blog/2015/07/17/README.md

 executed an invalid opcode (0x0F,0xFF) and expected its DPMI exception (0x06) handler to field the exception; that was fixed by flagging the opcode as genuinely invalid.

+> ** SIDEBAR **

-By default, PCjs marks opcodes as invalid *only* if they are truly invalid.
-PCjs considers the vast majority of unused/undocumented opcodes to be merely "undefined" until we've seen them in the wild.
-An instruction will be marked invalid if we either discover that real hardware generates an Invalid Opcode exception *or* that real software expects it to.
-Here, it was the latter.
+> By default, PCjs marks opcodes as invalid *only* if they have been confirmed invalid.
+PCjs considers the vast majority of unused/undocumented opcodes to be merely "undefined" until I've seen them in the wild.
+An instruction will be marked invalid if I either discover that real hardware treats it as an Invalid Opcode (by throwing the exception) *or* that real software expects it to.
+For opcode 0x0F,0xFF, it was the latter.

-> SIDEBAR: Don't be confused that Intel also refers to the Invalid Opcode exception (0x06) as a #UD or "undefined" opcode exception.
+> Don't be confused that Intel also refers to the Invalid Opcode exception (0x06) as the #UD ("Undefined") opcode exception.
 Every opcode that triggers that exception is, by definition, defined: it's defined as invalid.
 I consider it a misnomer to refer to any invalid instruction as "undefined".